 As sports continue to grow, so will the stresses and pressure of being an athlete.
 When the foundational part of something so culturally significant begins to falter, the rest of it can come crashing down.
-Many of the beloved star athletes today fell in love with their sports at a young age, but when the sport becomes their job and livelihood, the incentive for continuing begins to go to outside sources.
+Many of the beloved star athletes today fell in love with their sports at an early age, but when the sport becomes their job and livelihood, the incentive for continuing begins to go to outside sources.
 This coupled with collegiate, high school, and even youth athletes feeling the demands of athletics more harshly and at a younger age means shows that the base premise of sports being an enjoyable game is wavering.
-Elite athletes are beginning to recognize this and there are more conversations now regarding the mental health of athletes than ever before.
+Elite athletes than ever before.
 There are many byproducts of sport, such as economic value, profit and cultural significance, and many decisions in the sports world are made with these byproducts taking the most precedence.
 This research signifies another area of athletics and training that is centered on the athlete, for without the athletes, sports would cease to exist.
 Taking care of a pivotal part of athletics will help the joy of the game be invigorated and rediscovered.
 By keeping the passion alive and the athletes well, sports can continue to play its role in society and be something that so many people love.